Skip to content

 CTA exam application

-On the CTA exam, judges specifically ask: “What alternatives did you consider?” and “What trade-offs did you accept?”
-Having a mental model for documenting decisions helps you answer these questions fluently.
-Practice articulating trade-offs for every major decision in your mock boards.
+Judges specifically ask: “What alternatives did you consider?” and “What trade-offs did you accept?”
+A mental model for documenting decisions helps answer these questions under pressure.
+Practice articulating trade-offs for every major decision in mock boards.

 Scalability Checklist

-Before finalizing a system architecture, validate against this checklist:
+Before finalizing any system architecture, run through this checklist:

 • Data model handles 10x current volume without redesign